agencearcange/wordpress-composer-skeleton/README.md

 # Wordpress composer skeleton

-This is simple a skeleton repo for a WordPress site managed by composer.phar.
+This is simple a skeleton repo for a WordPress site managed by composer.

 ## Specifications